 - Your ROI – any of your marketing efforts that generate great results are an investment for your business.
 If you’re seeing a great ROI, you may want increase your spend.

 - Testing – the best way to figure out what works is to try it.
-Invest in testing your PPC campaigns.
+Invest in testing your paid search.

 Let’s look into each of these factors in more detail.